La Difesa della Razza: History and profile

 La Difesa della Razza was first published on 5 August 1938.
 It was established by the Office for the Racial Problems headed by Guido Landra.
 The founding director of the magazine was Giulio Cogni, but he left the post when he recognized that his ideas about races had been used by the Fascist leaders without making any reference to him.
 Cogni was replaced by Telesio Interlandi in the post.
 Giorgio Almirante served as its editorial secretary and was the assistant to Interlandi.
 The editorial board of the magazine included leading physicians and scientists.
-It came out biweekly.
+It came out biweekly, but later its frequency was switched to bimonthly.

 La Difesa della Razza was financed by several public institutions, including the Ministry of Popular Culture, banks, industrial and insurance companies.
+Each issue of the magazine was delivered to schools and universities across Italy.
 It folded on 20 June 1943 after producing 118 issues.

 Ideology, content and contributors

 The first issue of the magazine featured a manifesto, Manifesto della Razza, by the scholars which was the guiding principle of the racist ideology of Fascist Italy.
 Following the publication of this manifesto the approach of the state towards the Italian Jews and its colonial policies changed.
 The magazine described its goals in the first issue as follows:

 We will popularize, with the help of scholars of various disciplines related to the problem, the fundamental concepts upon which the doctrine of Italian racism is based; and we will prove that science is on our side.

-It was a supporter of the cultural racism and Italian primitivism rejecting the premises of European modernism.
+La Difesa della Razza often featured graphics, photographs, cartoons and photomontages accompanied by offensive and vulgar captions.
+Its headlines were mostly sensationalist.
+The magazine was a supporter of the pseudoscience, cultural racism and Italian primitivism rejecting the premises of European modernism.
+The most frequent topic covered in the magazine was about antisemitism.
+In May 1942 in the article by Giorgio Almirante blood was regarded as the sole evidence of Italianness which differentiated Italians from Jews and Black mixed race people.
+Both groups were depicted in a negative manner in the magazine through photographs.
+In 1942 and 1943 the magazine claimed that the British had a cruel attitude towards people living in its colonies.

 Some of its contributors were Lino Businco, Luigi Castaldi, Elio Gasteiner, Guido Landra and Marcello Ricci who were scientific figures and published articles about biological racism.
 Guido Landra's articles were mostly concerned with hereditary diseases.
-The other frequent topic covered in the magazine was antisemitism.
-Not only Jews but also Black people were depicted in a negative manner in the magazine through photographs.
+Ferdinando Loffreda regularly wrote articles for the magazine in which he offered his antifeminist views.